 We currently purchase our pizza cheese from a single supplier.
-Under the arrangement with this supplier, the supplier agreed to provide an uninterrupted supply of cheese and the Company agreed to a five-year pricing period during which it agreed to purchase all of its primary pizza cheese for the Company's domestic stores from this supplier or, alternatively, pay to the supplier an amount reflecting any benefit previously received by the Company under the new pricing terms.
+Under the arrangement with this supplier, which was entered into in October 2012, the supplier agreed to provide an uninterrupted supply of cheese and the Company agreed to a five-year pricing period during which it agreed to purchase all of its primary pizza cheese for the Company's domestic stores from this supplier or, alternatively, pay to the supplier an amount reflecting any benefit previously received by the Company under the new pricing terms.
 The pricing schedule is directly correlated to the Chicago Mercantile Exchange (CME) block cheddar price.
 The majority of our meat toppings come from a single supplier under a contract that began in November 2010 and expires in October 2013.
-We have the right to terminate these arrangements for quality failures and for uncurred breaches.
+We have the right to terminate these arrangements for quality failures and for uncured breaches.